MARTIMM/HikingCompanion/README.md

   Show a list of tracks from which a selection can be made.
 This will only be visible when one or more hike apps are installed.
 Track list changes when another hike is selected.

   * [x] Page created
-  * [x] Generate the page from the directory contents and the gpx track name found in those files.
+  * Generate the page from the tracks directory contents.
+Each track shows;
+    * [x] the gpx track name found in the configuration file.
+    * [ ] Show length of the route.
+Calculated once when the route is processed.
+    * [ ] Show a bicycle or a walking person icon depending on the route.
   * [x] Refresh tracks list when another hike is selected on the config page
   * [x] Show map when a selection is made using a <button>Select</button>  button.
   * [x] The route is displayed.